These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2019.

-This is the final part of our series on how to build a comprehensive music marketing plan, which is one of the most effective things we do as an agency.
+This is the final part of our series on how to build a comprehensive music marketing plan, which is the most effective thing we do as an agency.

-If you haven’t downloaded our Musician’s Marketing Plan / Total Tuneup Roadmap now would be a REALLY great time to do so.
+If you haven’t downloaded our Musician’s Marketing Plan Checksheet now would be a REALLY great time to do so.
 It was designed to help you go deeper (plus checking things off feels really good!)

 Your job now during this phase of your music marketing plan is to keep supplying consistent compelling content in the form of new music and great social media.
 This will nurture your relationship and bonds with current fans and potential fans.
 And it’s time to start strategizing for industry connections and monetizing.
 This can also be the most exhausting as it is never ending so a plan is crucial for success.

 As you know, a music marketing plan these days is about consistent releasing.
-Spotify recommends a release every 4-6 weeks and we do too.
+Spotify recommends a new release every 4-6 weeks and we do too.
 Releasing singles and videos will keep fans engaged consistently which is what you are striving for.
 You also want to submit each new track for playlisting consideration.

-A skill set that you need for this is to understand how to use Spotify and SoundCloud.
+A skill set that you need for this is to understand how to use Spotify.
 Download my Ultimate Guide to Streaming to brush up on the most effective ways to get the music out there.
 Remember, you’re not limited to just releasing original new tracks.
-A best practice for keeping fans engaged with Spotify is plan to release something every 4 to 6 weeks.
+A best practice for keeping fans engaged with Spotify is the plan to release something every 4 to 6 weeks.
 This does not mean you have to write new songs although that is always great of course.

 Get a DJ to remix one of your songs.
 This does not have to be a famous DJ, someone who is familiar with what is trending on Hype M (if that is a goal), or has worked with an artist you love.
 If you’re interested in holding a remix contest you should contact the folks over at Indaba Music.
 They put together some great remix campaigns.